drug-design/course/docs/chapters/structure-based-design.md

 ### A Simple Example of Design

-A molecule active at the micromolar range has been discovered and the X-ray structure of the complex of this molecule with the target protein has been solved.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/simple-example-design-8daeada6'><i class='fa fa-play' aria-hidden='true'></i></button>A molecule active at the micromolar range has been discovered and the X-ray structure of the complex of this molecule with the target protein has been solved.
 Following is an example of analog designed from the X-ray data.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer